webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Equipment/Plasma-Grenade.md

 ---
 aliases:
-  - Plasma Grenade
+- "Plasma Grenade"
 tags:
 - Compendium/CSRD/en/Equipment
 - Equipment/Armament
 - Equipment/Fantastic
 - Equipment/Science-Fiction
 - Equipment/Level/4
 - Equipment/Value/Expensive
 - Equipment/Weapon/Thrown
-title: Plasma Grenade
-collection: Equipment
-kind: Compendium

 ---

 ## Plasma Grenade

 >Single use; explodes to inflict 8 points of damage in immediate radius and targets descend one step on the damage track.
 It ignores 2 points of Armor value (except from force fields).